 My coworker found his historic speech from 1894, which he gave in the First Congregational Church, a building in downtown Lowell that is now empty and abandoned, a silent relic of Lowell’s past.

 I pored over the words of Douglass’ speech on digital microfiche, taking screen shots page by page.
 I studied each image, typing phrases and words that seemed to possess song potential.

 Slowly, a theme began to arise.
-Just and hope in the wake of despair.
+Justice and hope in the wake of despair.

-Here is the video that another talented coworker put together after capturing footage of all our staff singing together and myself and a fiddler on staff performing the song in the very building where Douglass spoke so many years ago.
+Below is a music video that a coworker put together after capturing footage of all our staff singing together and myself and a fiddler on staff performing the song in the very building where Douglass spoke so many years ago.